Skip to content

 How to run it

-• Explain that a Nicofiend is a character that shows a pressure, trick or feeling linked to smoking, vaping or nicotine.
+• Explain that a Nicofiend is a character that represents a pressure, feeling, message, product or post that can make smoking, vaping or nicotine products seem normal, tempting or harmless.

 • Invite each person to draw or create their own Nicofiend character and give it a name.